-An additional data set was provided by the Old Portsmouth Community SpeedWatch (CSW) group.
+The Old Portsmouth Community Speed Watch (CSW) group provided an additional data set.
 The group aspires to conduct a speed education exercise for one hour every fortnight during periods when speeding is known to be worse.
 This target has been constrained by defective equipment and being limited to daylight hours.
 Nevertheless, the data set has shown that at peak periods even when traffic speeds are curtailed by congestion, 23 per cent of drivers exceed 24 mph; making them liable to prosecution by the police.